RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

 1. In Server Explorer, right-click the **BANKDEMO** server, and click **Stop**.
 2. Check the **Output** window for messages that the server has been stopped.
 A number of messages also appear in the **Enterprise Server Console Daemon** window outside of Visual Studio before it closes down.

+> **Note**: You should re-enable Enterprise Server security if you have not already done so.
+See *To recreate the Default Enterprise Server Security Configuration* in the product documentation for steps on how to re-enable security.